mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 <br/>

 Ok, we can construct a code but is it uniquely decodable?
 We need to check this.
-Notice however that with binary trees no codeword is prefix of another codeword.
+Notice however that with binary trees no codeword is a prefix of another codeword.
 In the next section we briefly discuss this kind of codes.

 ### Prefix codes

-Prefix codes are (against what the name implies) codes where no codeword is prefix of another codeword.
+Prefix codes are (against what the name implies) codes where no codeword is a prefix of another codeword.

 Let $$C$$ be a coding that we'd like to extend to $$C^*$$.
 Imagine the following context-free grammar $$G$$ generating all binary strings of $$C^*$$: